Preparing For An Earthquake A Complete Preparedness Checklist

 Earthquake early warning systems:

-The video below showcases the technology behind early warning systems, highlighting their significance in reducing damages and saving lives.
+The video below showcases the technology behind early warning systems and highlights their significance in reducing damage and saving lives.

 Effect: That essentially lowers the fatality and economic footprint of the earthquakes by natural outcomes.

 The devastating loss of lives in 2023 highlights the critical importance of systematic earthquake preparedness.
-Preparedness is achieved through measures being put in place by the government and the communities to reduce the devastating effect of earthquakes in both the short and long term by saving people and ensuring a faster, rapid, and coordinated reaction.
+Preparedness is achieved through measures implemented by the government and communities to reduce the devastating effects of earthquakes in the short and long term, saving people and ensuring a faster, more coordinated reaction.

 Role of the government in earthquake preparedness

-The government is at the center of the protection of communities and minimization of impact in cases of natural disasters.
+The government is central to protecting communities and minimizing the impact of natural disasters.

 In other words, disaster preparedness is an indispensable part of disaster risk management, a holistic concept in which governmental bodies have a central role.